In This Blog:

 What To Do: Pull up your IT contractor’s or IT person’s current responsibilities and sort them into two columns.
 One column for general IT tasks.
 One column for anything involving threat monitoring, compliance, access management, or incident response.
 That second column is the scope of a cybersecurity hire.
 If your IT person owns both columns, they’re already failing one of them, since no one can do both jobs well under the same time constraints.

-What You Actually Need For Security Against Cybercrimes (It’s Not a $300K CISO)
+What You Need For Security Against Cybercrimes (It’s Not a $300K CISO)

-Now that we’ve named the problem clearly, here’s the part most online reads about this topic don’t cover fully.
+Now that we’ve named the problem of a modern cybersecurity global workforce shortage clearly, here’s the part most online takes about this topic don’t cover fully.

 Cybersecurity is not one job.
 It’s a set of distinct skill areas, and not all of them apply to your business at your current stage.
 The five areas that generally matter for SMBs: